ethereum-optimism/optimism/packages/docs/src/pg/src/pg/generlized-plasma-state.rst

         - merkle node format: ``[hash: bytes32][subject: address][index: bytes16]``
         - merkle parent function: ``parent(leftSibling, rightSibling) = [sha256([leftSibling][rightSibling])][rightSibling.subject][rightSibling.index]``
         - merkle proof format: ``siblingMerkleNodes[]`` - array of the siblings going up the branch
-        - branch validity requires that left ``siblingMerkleNodes`` going up the branch are monotonically decreasing
+        - branch validity requires that left ``siblingMerkleNodes`` going up the branch are monotonically decreasin
         - For a given ``commitment``, ``subject``, and ``commitmentWitness``, where the ``leaf`` is the bottommost node in the ``commitmentWitness`` we must have:
             - ``leaf.subject == subject``
             - ``commitment.end <= leaf.index``